xqwen/bagse/README.md

 ## Types of gene set annotation

 When multiple gene set annotations are available, there are two possible ways to formulate gene set enrichment analysis involving multiple gene sets.

-When only a single gene set is used for analysis, both approaches apply but they yield slightly different results.
+Note that when only a single gene set is used for analysis, both approaches are applicable but apply but the second approach is more restrictive (in requiring effect size distributions of the associated genes are the same for annotated and un-annotated genes.
+Therefore, we recommend the first approach for analyzing a single gene set annotation.